openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Memory Access**

-For cores that support misaligned access ``rvfi_mem_addr`` will not always be 4 byte aligned.
+For cores as |corev| that support misaligned access ``rvfi_mem_addr`` will not always be 4 byte aligned.
 For misaligned accesses the start address of the transfer is reported (i.e. the start address of the first sub-transfer).

 **CSR Signals**